gavitogavito/CurrencyConverterApp/README.md

 # CurrencyConverterApp
-Convert Currency App for Android - Make in Kotlin
+Convert Currency App for Android - Made in Kotlin

-This is an app for change currencies for Europe.

 This app was enterely made on Kotlin using the exchangeratesapi API.